loopbackio/loopback.io/pages/en/lb4/Testing-the-API.md

 ---

 {% include previous.html content="
-This article continues from [Defining the API using API-first approach](./Defining-the-API-using-API-first-approach.html).
+This article continues from [Defining the app using API-first approach](./Defining-the-app-using-API-first-approach.html).
 " %}

 {% include important.html content="The top-down approach for building LoopBack